 Stitching Witches

-Stitching Witches: Small textile samples begin an exploration of the visual language of witch persecution - take from original woodcuts imagary , broadsheet archives, the cheap printed image made to circulate fear.
+Stitching Witches: Small textile samples begin an exploration of the visual language of witch persecution - take from original woodcuts imagery , broadsheet archives, the cheap printed image made to circulate fear.
 Hand stitching re-inhabits these pictures slowly, one stitch at a time.
 To sew is to look differently: to trace the line of a body restrained in water, a woman named in a pamphlet, a familiar domesticated into evidence with a name like Vinegar Tom or Sack and Sugar.

 The accused were overwhelmingly women - the economically independent and the desperately poor.
 The alewife, the herbalist, the midwife.
 But also, the woman past childbearing: her sexuality now without sanctioned purpose, her body outside the reproductive economy that had defined her social place.
 Desire in a woman with nothing left to contain it.

-These works sit with the fear underneath the accusation: of female economies, of women's knowledge of bodies and fermentation and remedy, of sexuality uncontained by function.
+These works sit with the fear underneath the accusation: of female economies, of women's knowledge of bodies and fermentation and remedy, of sexuality un-contained by function.
 Stitching these images is not reclamation.
 It is handling the evidence carefully, asking what was actually being prosecuted.